sabnzbd/sabnzbd/win/multipar/ReadMe_English.txt

  MultiPar supports both PAR 1.0 and PAR 2.0 specifications.
 See "http://parchive.sourceforge.net/" for details of Parchive.
 MultiPar uses UTF-8 or UTF-16 to treat filenames with non-ASCII characters.
-While MultiPar and par2_tbb can treat sub-directory and UTF-8 filename, QuickPar and other PAR2 clients cannot treat them.
+While MultiPar and par2cmdline can treat sub-directory and UTF-8 filename, QuickPar and other PAR2 clients cannot treat them.
 Almost all PAR2 clients don't support UTF-16 filename and comment.
 Be careful to use those special features.

 [ System requirement ]

- MultiPar requires a PC with Windows XP or later (Windows Vista, 7, 8, 10, etc).
+ MultiPar requires a PC with Windows Vista or later (Windows 7, 8, 10).

 /* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * */